BP Pedestrian Bridge: Final plan

 The bridge is a noise barrier along the eastern edge of Millennium Park, with the Historic Michigan Boulevard District in the background.

 The final design for the bridge was revealed in an exhibit at the Chicago Cultural Center on June 10, 2000.
 As designed and built, the bridge is 935 ft long and 20 ft wide, with a 14 ft 6 in Columbus Drive clearance.
-The clearance was designed to slightly exceed the 14 ft standard set by the United States Department of Transportation Federal Highway Administration for urban area interstate bridge clearances, and to allow for additional future layers of pavement below.
+The clearance was designed to slightly exceed the 14 ft standard set by the United States Department of Transportation's Federal Highway Administration for urban area interstate bridge clearances, and to allow for additional future layers of pavement below.
 This height is also greater than the maximum vehicle height of 13 ft 6 in set by the Illinois Vehicle Code.
 According to the Chicago Tribune the width of the "trenchlike" area spanned is approximately 150 ft, while The New York Times reports the bridge is over ten times longer than Columbus Drive is wide.

 BP Bridge begins in Millennium Park between the trellis system over the Jay Pritzker Pavilion's great lawn and the Lurie Garden; the design was changed so that the west ramp coincided with the boardwalk of the Lurie Garden seam.
 The bridge winds its way northward along the eastern edge of Millennium Park before crossing Columbus Drive in a C-shaped curve, above underground parking garage entrances.
 In Daley Bicentennial Plaza the bridge has an S-shape, then turns east.
 BP Bridge is designed so that its inclined surfaces have a continuous five percent slope rather than landings and switchback ramps, which provides easy access for the physically challenged.
 The gently sloped ramp eliminates the need for lifts or any of the other common types of ramps (L-shaped, switchback, U-shaped, straight), and helped the park earn the 2005 Barrier-Free America Award for its exemplary barrier-free design.